-➤ It is the largest network in the world that connects hundreds of thousands of individual networks all over the world.

-- ➤ The popular term for the Internet is the -information highway. - ➤ A world-wide network connecting millions of computer networks for the purpose of exchanging data and communications using special rules of communication. - The word internet is used to describe a network of networks which incorporate a very large and complicated set of equipment. - ➤ The Internet is a global system of interconnected governmental, academic, corporate, public, and private computer networks - So the internet is a collection of organizations that provide equipment that support the internet functions and services.
-The internet connects many corporate and organizational private networks together thus another support the continue to easily compressing to
+- It is the largest network in the world that connects hundreds of thousands of individual networks all over the world. - The popular term for the Internet is the -information highway... - A world-wide network connecting millions of computer networks for the purpose of exchanging data and communications using special rules of communication. - > The word internet is used to describe a network of networks which incorporate a very large and complicated set of equipment. - > The Internet is a global system of interconnected governmental, academic, corporate, public, and private computer networks - > So the internet is a collection of organizations that provide equipment that support the internet functions and services.
+The internet connects many corporate and organizational private networks together thus enabling all these organizations to easily communicate

-- ➤ The Internet is referred to as a packet-switching network, As the packet travels through the Internet from network to network: - Packet: A unit of information created by the Transfer Control Protocol (TCP) software for transmission over the Internet.
+• Packet: A unit of information created by the Transfer Control Protocol (TCP) software for transmission over the Internet.